What is a bone marrow transplant? What types of diseases can it treat?

 The cost of autologous bone marrow transplant in India is USD 17,430, the cost of allogenic bone marrow transplant is USD 17,430, the cost of a haploidentical transplant is USD 26,145.

 What influences the cost of a bone marrow transplant?

 Though India offers bone marrow transplant treatment options at a fraction of the cost, there remains a multitude of determining factors that can influence the cost of the treatment including, patient's age, type and stage of illness, occurrence of complications and comorbidities, type of bone marrow treatment procedure used, type of donor, diagnostic procedures employed, types of prescribed medications, and type of hospital where the treatment is being done.

 Apart from this, increased stay in the hospital owing to reasons such as infections (bacterial, fungal and viral, development of Graft-versus-host disease and more can influence the cost of the procedure.

 Why plan your treatment journey with Us?

 A majority of patients in the world today fail to get a particular treatment on time due to lack of proper information and support.
 MedMonks can play a significant role here.
-With best and highly experienced team of medical counselors and association with India' most sought after hospitals, doctors and surgeons, Medmonks can help you get desired treatments done at a fraction of the cost.
+With a best and highly experienced team of medical counsellors and association with India' most sought after hospitals, doctors and surgeons, Medmonks can help you get desired treatments done at a fraction of the cost.
 To access the cost benefits, one can choose any one of the medical packages specially designed by MedMonks and get it customized accordingly.